EricMFink/ProfessionalResponsibility/_casebook/chap3.md

 #### Rest.
 (2d) of the Law Governing Lawyers § 21

-<span class="larger-bold">Allocating the Authority to Decide Between a Client and a Lawyer</span>
+<p class="larger-bold">Allocating the Authority to Decide Between a Client and a Lawyer</p>

 As between client and lawyer: